-Troy University Phenix City shares a campus bookstore facility operated by Barnes & Noble with Chattahoochee Valley Community College.
-Textbooks are stocked for courses taught through these two campuses.
+The Phenix City Campus shares the University Bookstore operated by Barnes & Noble with a local community college campus.
+The Bookstore carries textbooks and school merchandise for both campuses.
 Students taking courses online or at other Troy University sites should go to the bookstore's website at shoptroytrojans.com for textbook purchase information.
 Troy University merchandise, textbooks and supplies may be purchased in store or online at shoptroytrojans.com.